Tilman Pesch

-Tilman Pesch (1 February 1836, at Cologne - 18 October 1899, at Valkenburg, Limburg, the Netherlands), was a German Jesuit philosopher.
+Tilman Pesch (1 February 1836, at Cologne - 18 October 1899, at Valkenburg, Limburg, the Netherlands), was a German philosopher.

 Life

 He became a Jesuit on 15 October 1852, and made his novitiate at Friedrichsburg near Münster; he studied classics two years at Paderborn, philosophy two years at Bonn; taught four years at Feldkirch, Austria; studied theology one year at Paderborn and three years at Maria-Laach, after which he made his third year of novitiate at Paderborn.
 He then taught philosophy at Maria-Laach (1867–69).
 From 1870 to 1876 he worked in the ministry, and again taught philosophy eight years (1876–84), at the Castle of Bleijenbeek in Afferden.

 Pesch was tireless as a missionary in Germany.
 He was often arrested under the charge of being a Jesuit.
 Pesch taught the best in scholasticism, but appreciated what was good in other systems of philosophy.
 His Latin writing contain the latest results of natural science applied to the illustration of truth by scholastic methods.